m4ttsch/omscs-notes-notes/information-security/software-security.md

 ## Software Vulnerabilities
 A common vulnerability that we are going to discuss is a **buffer overflow**.

 A buffer overflow occurs when the amount of memory allocated for a piece of expected data is insufficient (too small) to hold the actual received data.
-As a result, the received data “runs over” into adjacent memory, often corrupting the values present there.
+As a result, the received data "runs over" into adjacent memory, often corrupting the values present there.

 Specifically, **stack buffer overflows** are buffer overflows that exploit data in the **call stack**.